Getting

 France before you depart; it may be necessary for them to temporarily

-up your ceiling for cash withdrawals, as you may well be withdrawing
+up your ceiling for cash withdrawals and for payments, as you may well

-more in cash than you would normally need.
+more cash and paying our for more things than you would normally do.

 commission on each withdrawal, over and above the conversion rate